 CyberGhost boldly claims that they have a strict no-log policy.

 While connection attempts and connection success may seem like harmless statistics, this still causes some hesitation.
+MixPanel is an established company and probably anonymizes the data too.

 Despite our doubts with how strict they are with their no logs policy, we still think that CyberGhost values user security.
-It’s up to each user to trust CyberGhost, and take their word for it, since there’s no way of truly knowing.
+It’s up to each user to trust CyberGhost, and take their word for it since there’s no way of truly knowing.

 Encryption Protocols: All the great ones you’ve come to expect

-CyberGhost installs an industry standard 256-Bit AES encryption which is to-date considered uncrackable by brute force methods.
+CyberGhost installs an industry-standard 256-Bit AES encryption which is to-date considered uncrackable by brute force methods.

-CyberGhost also offers multiple encryption protocols, such as OpenVPN, L2TP-IPsec and PPTP.
+CyberGhost also offers multiple encryption protocols, such as OpenVPN, L2TP-IPsec, and PPTP.
 Most recommend using OpenVPN, due to its open-source nature.

-IP and DNS Leak Test: All Clear
+IP and DNS Leak Test: All clear

 CyberGhost passed the DNS and IP leak protection, one of the first things consumers are concerned with when it comes to VPNs.